ADULT LEADER TRAINING

 - Personally present the gospel to at least one boy

 - Participate in conducting group meetings and activities for at least three months.

 - Read the book "Maximized Manhood" by Edwin Louis Cole

 - Submit a Ready Level Application to the national Royal Rangers office for approval & processing.

-Ranger Basics is a hands-on experience that teaches Commanders how to run successful outpost meetings, how to use the Rangers curriculum (TracClub) and the advancement system, and how to build healthy relationships with boys and young men.
+Ranger Foundations is an online or a combined online & hands-on classroom experience that teaches new leaders the foundational principles of how to run successful outpost meetings, how to use & access the Royal Rangers curriculum and advancement system, program structure, uniforms, and much more.

 Safety Level Requirements